 4. Take the Uniform CPA Examination.

 Candidates who have acquired the 150-semester hours of college-level coursework may apply to take the American Institute of Certified Public Accountants (AICPA) Uniform CPA Exam.
 The exam consists of four sections which may be taken in any order over an 18-month period.
 Candidates for CPA licensure must pass the exam with a score of 75 or higher on all four sections before applying for a license.
-Candidates can apply for the exam on the National Association of State Boards of Accountancy (NASBA) website.
+Candidates can apply for the exam on the NASBA website.

 5. Apply for a CPA license.